-- To reduce and eventually eliminate our use of fossil fuels (petrol, oil diesel, gas, coal). - To educate, encourage and incentivise changes to our lifestyles, businesses, infrastructure. buildings, consumption patterns, behaviour and environment that reduce or eliminate greenhouse gas emissions (mitigation). - To restore the natural environment (taiao on land (whenua) and sea (moana). - To increase our ability to respond to the climate changes already locked in by supporting tangata (people) to prepare, adapt, and become more resilient.
+- To reduce and eventually eliminate our use of fossil fuels (petrol, oil diesel, gas, coal). - To educate, encourage and incentivise changes to our lifestyles, businesses, infrastructure. buildings, consumption patterns, behaviour and environment that reduce or eliminate greenhouse gas emissions (mitigation). - To restore the natural environment (taiao on land (whenua) and sea (moana). - To increase our ability to respond to the climate changes already locked in by helping tangata (people) prepare, adapt, and become more resilient.